rjvbeek/rjvbeek.github.io/README.md

 Designed for mobile.

-Special thanks to Nick Hoedemakers for valuable input and testing.
+Special thanks to Nick for valuable input and testing.